 Everything 1Password offers for individuals, without the subscription:

 Passwords + 2FA codes + secure notes + encrypted files + secret sharing.
-All encrypted with AES-256-GCM and Argon2id key derivation (stronger than 1Password's PBKDF2).
-One-time purchase. $4.99.
+All encrypted with AES-256-GCM.
+PBKDF2-SHA256 at 600,000 iterations (OWASP 2023 standard) with HKDF-SHA512 sub-key derivation and per-item envelope encryption.
+One-time purchase. $7.99.
 Done.

 Import from 1Password in 30 seconds.
 No subscription.
 Ever.